luxonis/depthai-python/docs/source/tutorials/local_convert_openvino.rst

 Compile the model
 #################

 The MyriadX chip used on our DepthAI board does not use the IR format files directly.
-Instead, we need to generate two files:
+Instead, we need to generate :code:`face-detection-retail-0004.blob` using :code:`myriad_compile` command.

-* :code:`face-detection-retail-0004.blob` - We'll create this file with the :code:`myriad_compile` command.
-* :code:`face-detection-retail-0004.json` - A :code:`blob_file_config` file in JSON format.
-This describes the format of the output tensors.
-You can read more about this file structure and examples :ref:`here <Creating Blob configuration file>`

-We'll start by creating the :code:`blob` file.

 Locate myriad_compile
 *********************